 Each month—during the years between puberty and menopause—a woman’s body goes through a number of changes.
 In essence, to get ready for a possible pregnancy.
 This series of hormone-driven events is called the menstrual cycle.
 During each menstrual cycle, an egg develops and is released from the ovaries.
 The lining of the uterus builds up.
 If conception doesn’t happen, the uterine lining sheds during a menstrual period.
 Thus, the cycle starts again.
 The length of each phase can differ from woman to woman, and it can change over time.

-How Long Does a Normal Period Last?
+Length of a Normal Period

-Why Do Women Get Period Cramps?
+Why Women Get Period Cramps

 Menstrual cramps happen because of contractions in the uterus (which is a muscle).
 If it contracts too strongly during your menstrual cycle, it can press against nearby blood vessels.
 In turn, this briefly cuts off oxygen to the uterus.
 This lack of oxygen causes pain and cramping.
 Plus, hormone-like substances (called prostaglandins) trigger muscle contractions.
 Women with higher levels of prostaglandins typically experience more severe menstrual cramps.
 That’s one of the reasons why hormone balance is key!